stefanklut/laypa/tutorial/README.md

 ```sh
 python inference.py --config tutorial/baseline_tutorial_config.yaml --input tutorial/data/inference --output tutorial/inference_results
 ```
 The baseline models output the mask image for further processing.
-The pageXML output is just the name/placeholder.
+The PageXML output is just the name/placeholder.

 ### Region Models
 For the inference of the regions, we will again use the [region config][region_config_link] found in the tutorial directory.